Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Vanderbilt has combined with its opponents to score more than 52 points only twice this season.
+- Vanderbilt and its opponents have combined for 51.5 points only twice this year.

-- UConn's games have gone over 52 points in just one opportunity this season.
+- UConn has combined with its opponents to score more than 51.5 points in one game this season.

-- The combined points per game average of the two teams, 26.7, is 25.3 points fewer than Saturday's over/under.
+- Saturday's total is 24.8 points higher than the combined 26.7 PPG average of the two teams.

-- This contest's total is 26.4 points under the 78.4 these two squads combine to give up per game in 2021.
+- The 78.4 points per game these two squads have allowed their opponents to score this season are 26.9 more than the 51.5 over/under in this contest.

-- Commodores games have an average total of 51.7 points this season, 0.3 fewer than Saturday's over/under.
+- Commodores games this season feature an average total of 51.7 points, a number 0.2 points higher than Saturday's over/under.

-- The 52-point over/under for this game is 3.4 points below the 55.4 points per game average total in Huskies games this season.
+- In 2021, games involving the Huskies have averaged a total of 55.4 points, 3.9 more than the set over/under in this contest.

 Vanderbilt Stats and Trends

-- Vanderbilt's games this year have hit the over on two of three set point totals (66.7%).
+- Vanderbilt's games this year have gone over the point total two times in three opportunities (66.7%).

 - This year, the Commodores have turned the ball over eight times, four more than the Huskies' takeaways (4).